tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 	.. image:: images/modes/SingleMode/CustomPointRotationExample.png

 	.. note::
-		By default, you can change the scale of the object with the `left-ctrl` and the `mouse wheel` keys.
+		By default, you can change the scale of the object using the `left-ctrl` key and the `mouse wheel` keys.

 Physics Placing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^